fineprint-global/mrio-viewer/README.md

 ## Troubleshooting

 - Make sure you have all dependencies (packages etc.) installed, you may want to check out the Dockerfile in `docker-rshiny/` for any packages necessary for the app to run.

+If the notes above or the section below do not help, please create an [issue](https://github.com/fineprint-global/io-visualization/issues).

 ### Windows-Issues with RShiny Docker
 In case there are issues with building and running the R Shiny Docker from the directory (especially in Windows, file permissions tend to get messed up, and then the container is constantly restarting, sometimes with the error: `standard_init_linux.go:207: exec user process caused "no such file or directory"`), you can alternatively use the docker image from Docker Hub.
 For this, you need to replace the build context with the Docker Hub image like below: